Chennai Photo Biennale

 1. By Air: Chennai International Airport is 7 km away from Chennai city.
 Frequent domestic as well as international flights arrive here.
 Anna Terminal receives international flights from various major cities in the world.
 Kamaraj Terminal, which is at a distance of 150 metres from the Anna Terminal, has domestic flights connecting Chennai with major Indian cities.

-2. By Rail: Chennai Central and Chennai Egmore are the main railway stations in the city, receiving regular trains from various major cities of India such as Bengaluru, Delhi, Hyderabad and Kolkata.
+2. By Rail: Chennai Central and Chennai Egmore are the main railway stations in the city, receiving regular trains from various major cities of India such as Bengaluru, New Delhi, Hyderabad and Kolkata.

 3. By Road: The city is well connected with other cities in India by a road network.
 Various national highways from Chennai connect with Bengaluru (330 km), Trichy (326 km), Puducherry (162 km) and Tiruvallur (47 km).
 One can use car rental services or state transport buses.